MaxBelyakov/BusinessMan/README.md

 - truck can be connected to each building;
 - delete old truckmoving model that determ movement by x,y position in the world.
 New model is object oriented.

+v.2.3 - 29.11.2021:
+- flying numbers (income/costs);
+- flying truck (add truck from inventory);
+- fix: save building objects when moving between scenes;
+- fix: police pay in no money case.

-v.2.3 (to do):
+v.2.4 (to do):
 - add building process loading;
-- fix loading script before the main scene is loaded (game objects shown before new scene);
-- economic balance;
 - turn on/off police lights;
-- flying numbers (income/costs);
 - gameover scenario;
+- fix: loading script before the main scene is loaded (game objects shown before new scene);
+- economic balance;
 - level design.